agentrickard/domain/domain_content/README.txt

 When you enable the module, no new tables will be created in your Drupal database.

-If you wish for users with the 'edit domain nodes' permission to access the Domain Content interface, you must enable the 'Use access control for editors' option under Advanced Settings on the Domains configuration page:
+If you wish for users with the 'edit domain content' permission to access the Domain Content interface, you must enable the 'Use access control for editors' option under Advanced Settings on the Domains configuration page: